hdShang/arxiv-daily/docs/cs-CV/2025-10-19/papers/251016973v1-foundation-models-in-medical-image-analysis-a-systematic-review-and-.md

 ---
 layout: default
-title: Foundation Models in Medical Image Analysis: A Systematic Review and Meta-Analysis
+title: "Foundation Models in Medical Image Analysis: A Systematic Review and Meta-Analysis"
 ---

 # Foundation Models in Medical Image Analysis: A Systematic Review and Meta-Analysis